affinda/affinda-typescript/docs/interfaces/AffindaAPIGetAllDocumentsOptionalParams.md

 • `Optional` **includeData**: `boolean`

 By default, this endpoint returns only the meta data of the documents.
-Set this to `true` will return the detailed data that was parsed, at a performance cost.
+Set this to `true` will return a summary of the data that was parsed.
+If you want to retrieve the full set of data for a document, use the `GET /documents/{identifier}` endpoint.

 ___